FlemingJohn/CodeTube/src/README.md

 - **Prompt API**: The fundamental capability to generate dynamic user prompts and get structured outputs.
 It supports multimodal input (image, audio) and is the basis for all other AI features.
 - **Proofreader API**: Corrects grammar and spelling mistakes with ease.
 Used in the "AI Edit" feature within the Chapter Editor.
 - **Summarizer API**: Distills complex information into clear insights.
 Used for the "Generate Summary" feature for each chapter.
 - **Translator API**: Adds multilingual capabilities.
-Currently available in the AI Study Hub.
+Used automatically in the Pitch Feedback System if a non-English language is detected.
 - **Writer API**: Creates original and engaging text from a prompt.
-Used in the "Write from Topic" feature in the Chapter Editor and throughout the AI Study Hub.
+Used in the "Write from Topic" feature in the Chapter Editor.
 - **Rewriter API**: Improves content with alternative options and tones.
 Used in the "AI Edit" feature for chapter notes.
 - **Quiz Generator**: Analyzes chapter transcripts to create multiple-choice questions.
+Used in the "Knowledge Check" section.
 - **Interview Prep Generator**: Creates relevant technical interview questions based on chapter content.
+Used in the "Interview Prep" section.
-- **Pitch Feedback System**: Analyzes a user's spoken answer to an interview question and provides constructive feedback.
+- **Pitch Feedback System**: Analyzes a user's spoken answer (via audio) to an interview question and provides constructive feedback.
 - **Code Explainer**: Generates a step-by-step explanation for a given code snippet.
 - **Code Error Fixer**: Analyzes incorrect code and an error message to provide a corrected version.